Uptake of diversified / climate-resilient livelihood options

 Measuring this indicator requires looking at baseline/midline/endline surveys and program records.

-Each beneficiary should be counted only once unless a same individual adopted more than one improved or new climate-resilient livelihoods options.
+Each beneficiary should be counted only once unless the same individual adopted more than one improved or new climate-resilient livelihood option.

 Indicator Prioritisation